umrosbrian/flask_music_streaming/README.md

 This is a minimalistic version of the repo found at https://github.com/CodeDem/flask-music-streaming.
 I've run the app to verify that it works.
+To do it again, clone the repo into a virtual environment, issue `python app.py` then browse to `localhost:5000`.